-Associated Administrative Controls
+8. Associated Administrative Controls

-- Safety Systems Group staff is responsible for: - o PSS administrative and engineered controls - Training on access controls and sweep procedures - Radiation Control Department staff is responsible for: - o Maintenance and calibration of fixed interlocked and hand held radiation monitors - o Area and personnel dosimeters - Radiation surveys - Assigned Radiation Monitor Training (if needed) - Center for Injectors and Sources (CIS) staff is responsible for: - LSS administrative controls - SF6 Gas insulated HVPS administrative and engineered controls - Locking and Tagging the Faraday cup in front of the 1⁄4 cryomodule for keV mode operation
+- Safety Systems Group staff is responsible for: - PSS administrative and engineered controls - Training on access controls and sweep procedures - Radiation Control Department staff is responsible for: - o Maintenance and calibration of fixed interlocked and hand held radiation monitors - o Placement of CARMs - Area and personnel dosimeters - o Radiation surveys - Assigned Radiation Monitor Training (if needed) - Appropriate signage - Center for Injectors and Sources (CIS) staff is responsible for: - LSS administrative controls - SF6 Gas insulated HVPS administrative and engineered controls - Locking and Tagging the Faraday cup in front of the /4 cryomodule for keV mode operation - Placement of BLMs and determining proper BLM settings that minimize radiation and optimize machin protection - Maintaining an up-to-date list of trained UITF Operators

-The Faraday cup in front of the 1⁄4 cryomodule is inserted and locked in place for all keV mode operations.
-The valve to the 1⁄4 cryomodule is CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve mechanism)
+The Faraday cup in front of the 1/4 cryomodule is inserted and locked in place for all keV mode operations.
+The valve to

+For questions or comments regarding this form contact the Technical Point-of-Contact Harry Fanning This document is controlled as an on line file.
+It may be printed but the print copy is not a controlled document.
+It is the user's responsibility to ensure that the document is the same revision as the current on line file.
+This copy was printed on 9/18/2017. the /4 cryomodule is CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve mechanism)

-Administrative controls includes: Authority/responsibility, Procedures, Postings, and PPE
+\Administrative controls includes: Authority/responsibility, Procedures, Postings, and PPE

 - CIS personnel are responsible for safe operation of the UITF.
-This includes limiting beam power to fall within the identified operations and safety parameters. - UITF's PSS logic manages the two door switches and the Run/Safe Boxes to provide an "Area Secure" signal to the PSS logic - The HVPS control unit is interlocked to the PSS, it cannot be energized unless the PSS is in "Run" mode, attained after the UITF enclosure has been swept. - The laser shutter is interlocked to the PSS and LSS. - The CARMs/radiation probes are interlocked to the PSS. - High power RF (for buncher and 1/4 cryomodule) is interlocked to the PSS
+This includes limiting beam power to fall within the identified operations and safety parameters. - UITF's PSS logic manages the two door switches and the Run/Safe Boxes to provide an "Area Secure" signal to the PSS logic - The HVPS control unit is interlocked to the PSS, it cannot be energized unless the PSS is in "Run" state, attained after the UITF enclosure has been swept. - The laser shutter is interlocked to the PSS and LSS.